The Musical Landscape in Austria by Rainer Elsner / mica

 The genre was quickly commercialised on the café compilations of the world, the Techno scene became harder and harder, and laptop musicians gained a foothold in an experimental field.
 There was an audience also willing to follow into noise regions – Vienna, after all, has a certain tradition of difficult avant-garde music.
 The former guitar rock musician Christian Fennesz performed at international festivals in the category of Clicks & Cuts.

 With the (basically heterogeneous) Vienna Sound, Austria for the first time became an exporter of pop music.
 The former label structures have been partly retained to this day, new ones have been added, from the Styrian cassette labels to internationally networked beat factories.
 All this seems to make the recent boom of fascinating music projects sustainable.
-For that, the conditions in Austria – aside the static major labels – seem to be as favourable as they have not been for a long time.
+For that, the conditions in Austria – aside from the immoveable major labels – seem to be as favourable as they have not been for some time.

 Author: Rainer Elsner